 We are registering the offer and sale of these securities to satisfy certain registration rights we have granted.
-The Selling Securityholders may sell the securities covered by this prospectus in a number of different ways and at varying prices.
-We will not receive any of the proceeds from the sale of the securities by the Selling Securityholders.
-We will receive proceeds from warrants exercised in the event that such warrants are exercised for cash.
+The Selling Stockholders may sell the securities covered by this prospectus in a number of different ways and at varying prices.
+We will not receive any of the proceeds from the sale of the securities by the Selling Stockholders.
+We will not receive any proceeds from the conversion of the shares of Series A preferred stock.
 We will pay certain expenses associated with the registration of the securities covered by this prospectus, as described in the section titled "Plan of Distribution."

-Our common stock trades on The Nasdaq Capital Market, or Nasdaq, under the symbol "BBCP", and our public warrants are quoted on the OTC Pink marketplace operated by OTC Markets Group, Inc. under the symbol "BBCPW".
-On January 25, 2019, the closing price of the common stock as reported on Nasdaq was \$8.02 per share and the last quoted sale price for the public warrants on OTC Pink was \$0.72 per warrant, respectively.
+Our common stock trades on The Nasdaq Capital Market, or Nasdaq, under the symbol "BBCP".
+On March 5, 2019, the closing price of the common stock as reported on Nasdaq was \$8.00 per share.